davidmalcolm/texi2rst/output/_build/html/_sources/arrays-of-variable-length.txt

 ``sizeof``.

-If you want to pass the array first and the length afterward, you can use a forward declaration in the parameter listanother GNU extension.
+If you want to pass the array first and the length afterward, you can use a forward declaration in the parameter list-another GNU extension.

 .. code-block:: c++